-Economics9 is the study of how scarce resources are used to produce outputs-goods and services-to be distributed among people.
+Economics9 is the study of the production, distribution, and consumption of goods and services.
 Resources10 are the inputs used to produce outputs.
 Resources may include any or all of the following:

 - Land and other natural resources

 - Labor (physical and mental)

-- Capital, including buildings, equipment, and money
+- · Capital, including buildings and equipment

 - Entrepreneurship

 Resources are combined to produce goods and services.
 Land and natural resources provide the needed raw materials.
 Labor transforms raw materials into goods and services.
 Capital (equipment, buildings, vehicles, cash, and so forth) are needed for the production process.
-Entrepreneurship provides the skill and creativity needed to bring the other resources together to capitalize on an idea.
+Entrepreneurship provides the skill and creativity needed to bring the other resources together to produce a good or service to be sold to the marketplace.